marikgoran/hello-aws/README.txt

-Small bash script to automate deployment of flask apps on a EC2 instance with ansible.
+Small bash script to automate deployment of flask apps with ansible on a EC2 instance.

 Checkout the terraform branch to see a somewhat more polished approach using terraform.
 There should be a beanstalk branch soon as well.